alextanhongpin/ideas/reflection.md

 How to improve:
 - write smaller functions
 - think in terms of a single operation in the loop (optimize later, logic first)

+## The type of Developer I want to be

+I always thought that I need to know everything in the beginning (techical skills, languages etc), but I guess I was wrong.
+I like DevOps, and I thought by being a DevOps, all I need to know is how to code an application and deploy it to production.
+I've never been wrong before.

+I guess the definition of Developer that I want to be is to simply be someone that enjoys writing code my way :).
+And what's important is to cultive the appreciation of the code I write.
+Also, being a DevOps means being able to support the business at operation level, be product-minded and not stick to one goal or definition.
+Things change, and the ability to adapt, forget old decisions and pivot is essential to be a good developer.